Skip to content

 4. Connect a user's Google account

-Each user connects their own Google account through the web dashboard:
+Each user connects their own Google account from Settings → Google Workspace:

 OAuth tokens are stored per-user in the database and auto-refreshed on each task execution.
-Users can disconnect at any time from the dashboard.
+Users can disconnect at any time from the same card.

 Usage